apache/druid/docs/querying/filters.md

 `dimensions` is list of [DimensionSpecs](./dimensionspecs.md), making it possible to apply an extraction function if needed.

-Note that the column comparison filter converts all values to strings prior to comparison, which can allow differently typed input columns to still match each other without any sort of casting required.
+Note that the column comparison filter converts all values to strings prior to comparison.
+This allows differently-typed input columns to match without a cast operation.

 ### Example: equivalent of `WHERE someColumn = someLongColumn`.